OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_market_Analysis.md

 order by 2 desc
 ```
 ### Output:
-Note: The values of 2014 is the change from 2013
+Note: The values are in percentages, the values of 2014 is the change from 2013
 city | 2014 | 2015 | 2016
 -- | -- | -- | --
 NASHVILLE | 41.38 | 23.73 | -25.52